psychgen/MoBaPsychGen-QC-pipeline/pipeline-modules/Module 7. Imputation.md

 1. Merging hard calls across chromosomes
 1. Imputation report (also saves merged snp stats files to the result folder)

-The input to this procedure consists of one “bfile” in plink format (.bed/.bim/.fam), with approximately 400K-800K genetic variants.
-The output is dosage data (in bgen format, split per chromosome, with 40M genetic variants) and hard calls (in plink “bfile” format, one file concatenated across chromosomes, with between 5M and 10M genetic variants selected by INFO and MAF filters).

 ## Imputation using impute4

 Steps to run imputation: